nekr0z/gphotoslibrary/README.md

 ```
 that now points to nowhere and fails.

+## Development and Contribution
+I try to fix bugs when I see them, but in general the library is being developed in a "scratch your own itch" way, that is, I add missing functionality when I need it.
+You are welcome to do so, too.
+Clone, fix, pull request - you know the drill.
+If you decide to do that, try to adhere to the general way Google API libraries are written: we want to keep this library familiar and in style with the rest of the bunch.

 ## Credits
 This software uses (and incorporates at the time of compilation) the following software or parts thereof:
 * [gensupport](https://google.golang.org/api/gensupport) Copyright 2018 Google